cchienhs/data_asset_en/quickstart/gettingstarted_subscribe_alerts.md

 # Subscribing to Alert Data

-This guide introduces how to configure alert data subscription on EnOS Console and consume alert data with the Java SDK provided by EnOS.
+This guide provides an example on how to configure an Alert Data Subscription on EnOS Console, and to subsequently consume the Alert Data using the Java SDK provided by EnOS.

 ## Prerequisites

 - Access permission to the Data Subscription module.
-- Device connection is completed, and the devices are uploading data to EnOS.
+- Device connection setup has been completed and device data is already being uploaded to EnOS.
 - The service account (SA) for subscribing data has been authorized to access asset data.
 - A workstation with IDE (IDEA or Eclipse) installed.